 - Virginia peanuts bear large nuts and are excellent for roasting.

 - Spanish peanuts are the smallest nuts and are often used in nut mixes.

 - Runner peanuts have medium-sized nuts and are the variety most commonly used for peanut butter.

 - Valencia peanuts are the sweetest tasting peanuts and have bright red skins.

 Peanut seeds can be purchased online or at garden centers.
 They are actually just raw peanuts, still in the shell.
 Peanuts should be kept in the shell until you are ready to plant them.
-At planting, shell them and plant the nuts in seedling trays 1-2 inches deep and 4-6 inches apart.
-After plants sprout and reach about 1-2 inches tall, you can carefully transplant them to larger pots.
+At planting, shell them and plant the nuts in seedling trays 1 to 2 inches (2.5-5 cm.) deep and 4 to 6 inches (10-15 cm.) apart.
+After plants sprout and reach about 1 to 2 inches (2.5-5 cm.) tall, you can carefully transplant them to larger pots.